dinukasaminda/Pistachio-nutes-classification/readme.md

 ## Classification methods

 1. Custom Convolutional Neural Networks (CNN)
-2. Fully Learning with ResNet35
+2. Transfer Learning with ResNet35

 ## Freamworks we ara going to use